Operations- and Uncertainty-Aware Installation of FACTS Devices in a Large Transmission System: Introduction

 \section{Introduction}

-\IEEEPARstart{E}{lectricity} sector has been decentralized in many parts of the world in order to increase competition among market players.
-Different stakeholders are responsible for generation, transmission and distribution of electricity.
-However, the transmission sector is still a monopoly which is owned and/or managed by the so-called Transmission System Operator (TSO).

-Deregulation and massive installation of new resources, such as wind and solar, force power system to operate in the constrained regimes close to operational limits.
-When the system becomes constrained the transmission capacity needs to be expanded in order to provide committed services \cite{ref1}.
-However, expansion of the transmission network is severely limited through social and environmental constraints, e.g. in Europe.
-In this manuscript we discuss the option of upgrading power transmission by placing and sizing Flexible Alternating Current Transmission System (FACTS) devices.
+\IEEEPARstart{M}{assive} installation of new resources, such as wind and solar, forces power systems to operate in the constrained regimes close to operational limits.
+When the system becomes constrained, the transmission capacity needs to be expanded in order to provide committed services \cite{ref1}.
+However, expansion of the transmission network is severely limited by social and environmental constraints, e.g., in Europe.
+In this manuscript the option of upgrading power transmission by placing and sizing flexible alternating current transmission system (FACTS) devices is discussed.
+We show that installation of FACTS devices improves and extends system's feasibility domain and reinforces ability of the system to withstand future operational challenges.